023 9226 5111

 A euro profile cylinder should never protrude more than 2-3mm passed the door furniture.
 Often, when cylinders have been replaced, the wrong size replacement has been used and this adds to it's vulnerability.

-Although several lock manufacturers have come up with practical solutions, CIA have added the three we consider best to our online store - The Mul-T-Lock Garrison Break Secure range, the Gege Kaba LAM pExtra range and the Yale AS (anti-snap) euro range, as follows:
+Although several lock manufacturers have come up with practical solutions, CIA have added the four we consider best to our online store – The Mul-T-Lock Garrison Break Secure range, the Gege Kaba LAM pExtra range, the Yale AS (anti-snap) euro range and the Mul-T-Lock Garrison Break Secure XP range, as follows:

 Kaba have produced a range of restricted key cylinders (authorisation must be gained by the registered lock owner before copies can be cut) called pExtra, of which the bottom of the range can still be snapped, others in the range are reinforced against snapping (Kaba pExtra LAM - buy here) and some have reinforcement and a snap-off portion (Kaba pExtra LAM SBS).

-These cheaper euro profile lock cylinders are installed as standard in almost all new uPVC doors, so unless special emphasis was put on the cylinder itself (not the multipoint locking system, which is generally sold as a security feature) by the seller of your uPVC door, it is more than likely to be one that can be beaten in seconds.
+These cheaper euro profile lock cylinders are installed as standard in almost all new uPVC doors, so unless special emphasis was put on the cylinder itself by the seller of your uPVC door (not the multipoint locking system, which is generally sold as a security feature), it is more than likely to be one that can be beaten in seconds.

 However, to be absolutely sure, you’ll need to remove the cylinder from the door.
 This is very quick and easy to do and all you need is a medium sized Phillips screwdriver.
 Watch the ‘measure cylinder for sizing' video in the margin, and it will show you how.